bmurrtech/0-100-days-cloud-engineer/README.md

 ### Create a New Linux User w/Sudo Permissions

-> About Security Effectiveness of Sudo Users: Adding a new user or multiple users with sudo permissions is equivelant to hackers gaining access to root.
+> About Security Effectiveness of Sudo Users: Adding a new user or multiple users with sudo permissions is equivalent to hackers gaining access to root.
 For example, a hacker could theoretically edit the bash RC to add an alias (ex. `alias sudo='sudo id; sudo`) which would execute a malicious command every time the user uses `sudo` they won't realize they just executed a malicious command as root.
 So why add a different user than root?
 The usefulness of this step is debatable, but many still consider adding users is best practice.
 I would argue that the best security measure is a strong password, therefore, creating new sudo users *in combination with* creating authentication key pairs for each user (eliminating weak passwords) is one of the best things you can do to secure your server.

 - In terminal type: `adduser [username]` & then you will be prompted for a password.
 - Enter a temporary password.
-This password can be simpmle because we are going to set up the passwordless login next.
+This password can be simple because we are going to set up the passwordless login next.
 - Now to add this new user to the "sudo" permission group: `usermod -aG sudo [username]`
 - Type `logout` to logout of the current user
 - Now you can try to `ssh` back (log back into) your server using your new sudo user by running `ssh [username]@[IP_address]`